To describe the indescribable seems to be the ambitious undertaking of motivation theories.

 Available on Amazon.

-Intrinsic and Extrinsic Motivation: The search for optimal motivation and performance – Sansone and Harackiewicz.
-(2000).
+11. Intrinsic and Extrinsic Motivation: The Search for Optimal Motivation and Performance – Carol Sansone and Judith M. Harackiewicz

 This book provides a summary view of what research has determined about both extrinsic and intrinsic motivation, and clarifies what questions remain unanswered.